Devansh-lelouch/cryptonite_taskphase_Devansh/Practicing Piping.md

 # Practicing Piping
-Fifth module talking about input output redirection
+Sixth module talking about input output redirection

 ## Redirecting Output
 `>`character is used  to give output in a file